NSmeef/CLLODE/README.md

 ### Documentation

-* `grade build` will compile the solution and create a fat jar.
+* `gradle build` will compile the solution and create a fat jar.
 Perform this command where the `gradle.build` file resides.
 * You will find the fat jar in `build/libs/`.
 * To execute, run - `java -jar ComLLODE.jar <file.(ttl|omn|etc)>`.
 It will then output the generated `.html` file in the same directory the source file resides.